Tech

 February 7, 2014

-The first version of pbxnsip had already RTP encryption.
-It was actually one of the reason to start a new PBX because at that time there was nothing on the market that was affordable.
-I remember we made a full-page advertisement in a telephony magazine about this important feature.
-However, instead of having the phone ringing all the time about this new feature, it was a marketing flop.
+The first version of pbxnsip had RTP encryption.
+It was actually one of the reasons to start a new PBX because, at that time, there was nothing affordable on the market.
+I remember we made a full-page advertisement in a telephony magazine about this important feature but, instead of the phone ringing all the time about this new feature, it was a marketing flop.
 Almost nobody cared.
-At that time VoIP was just in a different stage, customers were happy if they could hear each other at all.
+At that time VoIP was in a different stage; customers were happy if they could hear each other at all.
 One-way audio had just been invented.

 Over time we learned how to deal with the rollover counter.
 Instead of coming up with SSRTP, which is not backward compatible, we found a pragmatic way that works in practically all situations.
-We optimized the SRTP implementation, so that SRTP transcoding was not stressing the CPU too much.
-Also transfers did not cause any SRTP hiccups.
-Also we found ways to read misleading answers during the negotiation so that we did not end up with one-way audio because of SRTP.
+We optimized the SRTP implementation, so SRTP transcoding wasn't stressing the CPU too much - also, transfers didn't cause any SRTP hiccups.
+We also found ways to read misleading answers during the negotiation, so we didn't end up with one-way audio because of SRTP.

-After the latest revelations about the various agencies in the world, people today are a lot more aware about the importance of voice encryption and the cloud.
-However there is still a huge gap between what could be done and what is the reality.
-Many hosted PBX providers are still not encrypting their voice traffic between the PBX and the handset.
-And even worse, the competition in the SIP trunk space is all about price.
-Things like encryption don’t play a role, and so most of the RTP traffic in the internet backbone is completely unencrypted.
-With least cost routing that makes up most of the routing decisions today, it would be easy to set up a trunk provider that bids for the routes that you are interested in and then you’ll get the voice traffic delivered to your front door.
+After the latest revelations about the various agencies in the world, people today are a lot more aware of the importance of voice encryption and the cloud.
+There is still a huge gap between what could be done and the reality, however, and many hosted PBX providers aren't encrypting their voice traffic between the PBX and the handset.
+Even worse, the competition in the SIP trunk space is all about price.
+Things like encryption don’t play a role, so most of the RTP traffic in the internet backbone is completely unencrypted.
+With the least-cost routing that makes up most routing decisions today, it would be easy to set up a trunk provider that bids for the routes you're are interested in, and then you’ll get the voice traffic delivered to your front door.

-I have not given up the hope that SRTP will be used on a trunk one day.
-We are still preparing for this.
-Apart from offering the encryption mechanisms, we also need to work on the tools to trouble shoot encrypted voice.
+I haven't given up the hope that SRTP will be used on a trunk one day, and we are still preparing for this.
+Apart from offering the encryption mechanisms, we also need to work on the tools to troubleshoot encrypted voice.

 Latest Articles